ambuda-org/vidyut/README.md

 - Most of our conversation occurs on [Ambuda's Discord server][discord] on the `#nlp` channel, where you can chat directly with our team and get fast answers to your questions.
-We also schedule time to spend time together virtually, usually on a weekly frequency.
+We also schedule time to spend together virtually, usually on a weekly frequency.

 - Occasional discussion related to Vidyut might also appear on [ambuda-discuss][ambuda-discuss] or on standard mailing lists like